react-navigation/react-navigation.github.io/versioned_docs/version-5.x/web-support.md

 - [URL integration in browser](configuring-links.md)
 - [Accessible links](link.md)

+It's important to use links as the primary way of navigation instead of navigation actions such as `navigation.navigate`.
+It'll ensure that your links are properly usable on web.

-Some navigators are also configured differently on web or provide additional web specific features:
+Some of the navigators are also configured differently on web or provide additional web specific features:

 1. The [drawer](drawer-navigator.md) and [bottom tab](bottom-tab-navigator.md) navigators show hyperlinks in the drawer sidebar and tab bar respectively.
 2. Swipe gestures are not available on [drawer](drawer-navigator.md) and [stack](stack-navigator.md) navigators when using on the web.